I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 Angelique Lavallee shot and killed Kevin Rust during one of their many fights.
-Lavallee’s lawyer used psychiatric evidence to assert that she feared for her life and it was an either-him-or-me situation.
+Lavallee’s lawyer used psychiatric evidence to assert that his client feared for her life and it was an either-him-or-me situation.
 The jury agreed with the accused and acquitted her.
 The acquittal was overturned on appeal and eventually ended up at the Supreme Court of Canada.

-Ms. Lavallee’s acquittal at trial was confirmed and the battered woman defence was established.
+Ms. Lavallee’s acquittal at trial was confirmed, and the battered woman defence was established.

 Courts in other countries have accepted the BWS defence that abused women can use force to the point of killing the abuser.
 Australia, New Zealand, the United Kingdom, and the United States have agreed that sometimes women face life-threatening situations in which their only recourse is to kill to save their own lives.

 Contract to Kill